docker/docs/machine/drivers/hyper-v.md

 #### 2. Set up a new external network switch (Optional)

-> Note: If you already have a external network switch you can skip this setup and use that one._
+> **Note**: If you already have a external network switch you can skip this setup and use that one.

 Make sure you have Ethernet connectivity while you are doing this.